 Moats, bridges, tall gates, and golden halls.
 Those are only a few storybook elements that speak to the enchantment of European castles — the same fairytale castles of our childhood.
 As children, we would only encounter them on TV or in the movies.
 We thought such bewitching palaces only existed within the pages of our books if not the big screen.
-But just when we had almost outgrown the idea of fantasies and fairytales, the world teaches us that these imaginary fortresses were all inspired by what was, and still is, true to life.
+But just when we almost outgrow the idea of fantasies and fairytales, we eventually learn that these imaginary fortresses were all inspired by what was, and still is, true to life.

 As travellers, we’re lucky to have tangible fairytale castles in Europe we can still visit today, ancient or revived they may be.
 I know — these places are a very long way from the Philippines, but all the more reason for you to lose yourself in otherworldly medieval realms.
 See them in person — these fairytale castles in Europe should be at the top of your list!

 Let’s start with Spain’s most famous castle, and what’s also whispered to be the inspiration for the Cinderella Castle of Walt Disney!
 Alcázar de Segovia (obviously found in Segovia) is but an hour or two away from Madrid.
 Alfonso I discovered its foundations on top of a rock in the year 1122.
 But it wasn’t until Alfonso III’s reign in 1155 when recordings showed that it was actually shaped like a ship.

 You got that right.
 Only, the ship has a cream brick facade, Prussian blue turrets, enchanting courtyards, and the Hall of Kings.
 There’s a lot of Moorish history behind Alcázar too, so you’ll find hints of Moorish influence throughout the fortification.
 The two perfectly trimmed courtyards are prefixed by 12 magnificent rooms that are open to tourists.
 In these rooms is a blend of art movements such as Gothic, Roman, and Moorish.